 One of the best and most logical ways of dealing with drug triggers is to simply avoid them whenever and however, possible.
 This requires the person to be aware of at least most of his or her triggers, but it’s likely that each recovering addict has triggers that he or she isn’t aware of yet.
 It’s also good to have strategies to employ when confronted with a trigger, which can be some type of activity or distraction that can be immediately utilized until the trigger and its craving pass.
 Additionally, it’s important not to fear one’s triggers, but rather to accept and prepare for them so that they don’t take a person completely by surprise.

 The Palm Beach Institute Is Here For You, So Call Us Today!

-If you or someone you love would benefit from a free consultation with an experienced recovery specialists, call the Palm Beach Institute at 855-9605456.
+If you or someone you love would benefit from a free consultation with an experienced recovery specialists, call the Palm Beach Institute at 855-534-3574 or contact us online.
 We’re available anytime, day or night, to help you or your loved one begin the recovery journey.
 Don’t continue to suffer in the throes of active addiction; call us today and take the first step toward a healthier, happier you.